Raffaele Pettazzoni: Influence

 Pettazzoni was among the first to propose a historical approach to the study of religion and helped institutionalize the history of religion as an autonomous historical discipline in Italy.
-He founded the Roman School of history of religions (1920s) and the academic journal Studies and materials of history of religions (1925).
+He founded the Roman School of history of religions (1920s) and the academic journal Studi e materiali di storia delle religioni (SMSR) [Studies and materials of history of religions] (1925).
 Comparison of different forms of religion are not limited to a single field, Pettazzoni writes in God's omniscience.
 His seven-hundred page work was the culmination of a lifetime of research that fundamentally challenged and undermined the speculative theories on the evolutionary origin of religions propounded by the Catholic priest Wilhelm Schmidt.
 During his studies of theology, he struggled against the Catholic Church's monopoly on Religious studies in Italy and against anti-clerical secularist academics, such as the Italian professor of philosophy Benedetto Croce, who held the study of religions to be an academically lazy and uninteresting discipline.